velartrill/velartrill.github.io/orig/spirals/sparrowhawk/smuggler.md

 I pause in the doorway.
 "How long have you been working for Ferret?"
 I ask casually.
 "I figured he'd send Dahlia."
 There's not much chance these people are impostors, but it never hurts to do your due diligence.

 Bull winces.
-"Dahlia\... made some mistakes."
+"Dahlia… made some *mistakes*."

 "What kind of mistakes?"

-"The kind Raven don't take kindly to," says Bull.
+"The kind *Raven* don't take kindly to," says Bull.
 Mouse shakes his head sadly.

 "Yikes."
 I turn, and allow them into the ship.
 "It's a shame.
 Cute ass on that one."